complexdatacollective/Interviewer/README.md

 ## Cordova Builds

 1. Install [cordova](https://cordova.apache.org) on your system: `npm install -g cordova`
+2. If you haven't already, build the project: `npm run build`
+  - Without the `www/` directory, cordova commands won't recognize this as a valid project.
-2. Add ios and android platforms for the project:
+3. Add ios and android platforms for the project:
   - `cordova platform add ios`
   - `cordova platform add android`